Raoul II of Tosny

-Raoul II de Tosny seigneur de Conches-en-Ouche (1027 - died 9 April 1102) was a Norman nobleman of the House of Tosny, son of Roger I of Tosny and older brother of Robert de Stafford / Tosny.
+Raoul II de Tosny (c.
+1027 - died 9 April 1102), lord of Conches-en-Ouche, was a Norman nobleman of the House of Tosny, son of Roger I of Tosny and older brother of Robert de Stafford / Tosny.
 He was active in Normandy, England and Wales.

-Hastings in 1066
+Before Hastings

+Raoul was probably a minor when his father Roger I of Tosny was killed in battle, and spent his minority under Richard of Evreux, who married his mother, Godehildis.
+At some point after 1054, Roger de Cleres, Ralph's vassal, killed Robert de Beaumont, son of Humphrey de Vieilles, finally avenging the death of Raoul's father, Roger I of Tosny.

+In 1054 Raoul participated in the Battle of Mortemer, probably as a standard-bearer of Duke William.
+Around 1061 Raoul was exiled and deprived of his lands, together with Arnold d'Échaffour and Arnold's cousin Hugh de Grandmesnil.
+They returned c.1063 thanks to the intercession of Simon de Montfort-l'Amaury and Waleran de Breteuil-en-Beauvaisis.
+Raoul married Isabel de Conches, daughter of Simon, but is unclear if this was done before, during or after his exile.

+Hastings (1066) and its aftermath

 He is one of the few proven companions of William the Conqueror known to have fought at the Battle of Hastings in 1066.
 Tradition says he gave up the role of standard bearer, his hereditary office, to Walter Giffard, in order to be able to fight closer to William, duke of Normandy.

-Feud

-Raoul became embroiled in a feud with William, Count of Évreux due to a disagreement between William's wife Helvise de Nevers and his wife, Isabel.
-This came to open war in 1091–92, when William attacked Conches.
-A settlement was reached.
-They later co-operated in attacking Robert de Beaumont, 1st Earl of Leicester's county of Meulan.